 - Commencement Notice

 Please note that all CIL forms (except Form 1) need to be dated and manually signed by the liable person or claimant.
 Forms cannot be signed by an agent on the liable person’s behalf.
-All CIL forms must include handwritten signatures - typing in a person(s)/company name will no longer be acceptable.
+All CIL forms must include handwritten signatures - typing in a person(s)/company name is not acceptable, even where it says “Name -”, it must be a signature not just a name.

-The Runnymede Borough Council (RBC) has produced a self-build exemption guidance for claimants to help them understand the self-build relief process.
-For more details, please visit Self-build exemption guidance for claimants
+The Council has produced a self-build exemption guidance for claimants to help them understand the self-build relief process and extension exemption process.
+For more details, please visit exemption guidance for claimants.

 On receipt of the Assumption of Liability Notice the Council will acknowledge receipt and issue a Liability Notice where permission has been granted.
 The Liability Notice states how much CIL is payable and when, including if paying by instalments.
 Where no one has assumed liability to pay CIL and the Council is aware that the development has started, the liability will default to the owner(s) of any material interest in the land.
 Where it is one person, they are responsible for payments.
 Where it is more than one person, the Council will apportion liability.